HDWilliams/RiskBattleHelper/README.md

 # RiskBattleHelper
-A quick front-end app for making the battle is the Board game risk a bit quicker
+A quick front-end app for making the battle is the Board game risk a bit quicker.
+Built with materialize.